Are you new to gardening or curious about what your gardening options are?

 I’m a massive fan of this gardening method.
 If you have a great deal of scrap wood and other natural materials cluttering your property, this gardening method will not only produce food but clean the clutter up around you.

-You form a pile of all of the large wood and other materials which will compost and place it in a trench you've dug in the ground.
+You form a pile of all of the large wood and other materials that will compost and place it in a trench you’ve dug in the ground.

 Once the pile has been made add soil and the earth you removed to dig the trench.
 It should look like a big dirt mound.